-- Historically, to calculate the estimated number of members active on individual and family health insurance policies, we take the sum of (i) the number of individual and family health insurance members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the six-month period); and (ii) the number of approved members over the six-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
-Historically, the percentage of our members who did not accept their approved policy remained relatively constant.
-However, for policies that were submitted in the quarter ended March 31, 2014, we have observed an increase in the number of members who ultimately did not accept their approved policy for the six months ended June 30, 2014.
-As a result, for the purpose of estimating the number of members who do not accept their approved policy as compared to the assumption we used in prior periods.
-We also estimated a potentially higher membership churn as compared to historical levels on January 1, 2014 due to policy terminations on December 31, 2013 as a result of the Affordable Care Act.
-As a result, consistent with our estimation process for the quarter ended March 31, 2014, we have used January 1, 2014 (rather than December 31, 2013) as the beginning of our six-month period for purpose of estimating the number of members active on individual and family plan insurance of estimating the number of members as of June 30, 2014. - For ancillary insurance policies (such as short-term, dental, vision, and accident), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
-The one to three-month period varies by insurance product and is largely dependent upon the timeliness of commission payment and related reporting from the related carriers. - For Medicare-related insurance policies, we take the number of members for whom we have received or applied a commission payment prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations, including rapid disenrollment). - For small business health insurance policies, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
+- Historically, to calculate the estimated number of members active on individual and family plan insurance policies, we have taken the sum of (i) the number of IFP members for whom we have received or applied a commission payment for the month that is six months prior to the date of estimation after reducing that number using historical experience (for which the experience for the period from March 1 to September 30, 2013 was used for the calculation of membership as of September 30, 2014) for assumed member cancellations over the six-month period and (ii) the number of approved members over the six-month period prior to the date of estimation after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate.
+Historically, the percentage of our members who did not accept their approved policies, compared to our historical experience, beginning with policies that were submitted in the quarter ended March 31, 2014.
+This lower acceptance rate was used to estimate the assumed number of members who did not accept their approved policies, 2014.
+As a result, for the purpose of estimating the number of members active on individual and family plan insurance policies as of September 30, 2014, we have assumed and applied a higher percentage of members who do not accept the estimate and september 30, 2014, we have assumed and applied a higher percentage of members who do not accept the estimeter 30, 2014, we have assumed and applied a higher percentage of members who do not accept to the assumption used in prior years. - For ancillary insurance policies (such as short-term, dental, vision, and accident), we take the sum of (i) the number of members for whom we have received or applied a commission payment for the month that is one to three months prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations over the one to three-month period); and (ii) the number of approved members over the one to three-month period); and (ii) the number of approved members over the one to three-month period prior to the date of estimation (after reducing that number using historical experience for an assumed number of members who do not accept their approved policy and for estimated member cancellations through the date of the estimate).
+The one to three-month period varies by insurance product and is largely dependent upon the timeliness of commission payment and related reporting from the related carriers. - For Medicare-related insurance policies, we take the number of members for whom we have received or applied a commission payment prior to the date of estimation (after reducing that number using historical experience for assumed member cancellations). - For small business health insurance policies, we estimate the number of members using the number of initial members at the time the group is approved, and we update this number for changes in membership if such changes are reported to us by the group or carrier in the period it is reported.
 However, groups generally notify the carrier directly of policy cancellations and increases or decreases in group size without informing us.
 Additionally, our carrier partners often do not communicate this information to us.
 We often are made aware of policy cancellations at the time of annual renewal and update our membership statistics accordingly in the period they are reported.